5 Types of Meetings Worth Having, and How to Get Them Right

 Nobody likes pointless meetings.
 You know the type—dragging on while you daydream about more important things you could be getting done, work-related or otherwise.
 It’s even worse when the purpose of a meeting is simply to share information that could have been sent in an email.
 Those types of meetings are simply painful.

 When it comes to meeting “do’s and don’ts”, information-share and status update meetings usually fall firmly on the side of “don’t”.
 Meetings cost time and money, and we have too many communication tools available today to sit in meetings which are strictly communicative.
 If we set time aside to meet, there needs to be something happening that wouldn’t happen unless everyone in the room came together.

-What types of meetings satisfy this requirement?
 We’ve put together a list of five below.
 We have also included how to prepare for, structure, and manage each type of meeting, and we linked some sample agendas.
 These insights will help keep your meeting on track, your attendees engaged, and your workflow productive.

 Let’s check them out.

 Perhaps the most exciting type of meeting for a company to hold, brainstorming or innovation meetings let creative energy flow.
 There are meetings where ideas, both good and bad, are formed, pitched, and rejected or built upon.
 Truly effective innovation meetings are often where an organization’s most successful projects are born.

 For meeting leaders who prefer more control, however, all that freedom can feel a bit too loose.
 To balance things out and keep brainstorming on track, it’s important to set an agenda that clearly outlines the creative goal.
 For marketing or campaign brainstorming, try using this free template from Hugo.
 And here’s one for other creative brainstorming endeavors.